UstadMobile/UstadMobile/app-android/README.md

 You __cannot__ use 127.0.0.1 or localhost (on the Android device/emulator, this refers to the device/emulator, not the host PC.).
 If using an emulator, you can use http://10.0.2.2:8087/ (because 10.0.2.2 on an Android emulator always refers to the host PC).
 * Enter the username admin, and the admin password.
-See [project README](../#development-environment-setup) for how to find the initial admin password.
+See [main project README](../#development-environment-setup) for how to find the initial admin password.

 ### Command line debug APK build